sp1r/gurps4/docs/source/spells.rst

 Shape Water
 ===========

+| **Prerequisite**: Create Water.
-Regular
+| **Classest**: Regular
+| **Duration**: 1 minute.
+| **Cost**: 1 per 20 gallons shaped; same cost to maintain.
+| **Time to cast**: 2 seconds.

-Lets the caster sculpt water
-(including ice or steam) into any form, and even move it about.
-Once given a shape, the water holds it without fur- ther concentration until the spell ends.
-Water moved with this spell travels at
+Lets the caster sculpt water (including ice or steam) into any form, and even move it about.
+Once given a shape, the water holds it without further concentration until the spell ends.
+Water moved with this spell travels at Move 3.
-Move 3.
 A useful shape is a wall of water to stop fiery attacks.
-Twenty gallons cre- ates a wall 2 yards high ¥ 1 yard wide.
+Twenty gallons creates a wall 2 yards high ¥ 1 yard wide.
 This stops Fireball spells and ordinary fire.
-Duration: 1 minute.
-Cost: 1 per 20 gallons shaped; same cost to maintain.
-Time to cast: 2 seconds.
-Prerequisite: Create Water.

 .. _fog:

 Fog
 ===

+| **Prerequisite**: Shape Water.
-Area
+| **Classest**: Area
+| **Duration**: 1 minute.
+| **Base Cost**: 2; half that to maintain.

 Creates an area of dense fog.
 Even one yard of fog blocks vision.
 Flaming weapons and missiles lose their extra power in fog.
-A Fireball loses 1 point of damage per yard of fog it must traverse
-(e.g., a 3d Fireball that crosses 5 yards
-of fog inflicts 3d-5 damage), while vic- tims of an Explosive Fireball may count each yard of fog as two yards of distance from the blast.
+A Fireball loses 1 point of damage per yard of fog it must traverse (e.g., a 3d Fireball that crosses 5 yards of fog inflicts 3d-5 damage), while victims of an Explosive Fireball may count each yard of fog as two yards of distance from the blast.
 However, no amount of fog can extinguish a fire.
-Duration: 1 minute.
-Base Cost: 2; half that to maintain.
-Prerequisite: Shape Water.

 .. _icy_weapon:

 Icy Weapon
 ==========

+| **Prerequisite**: Create Water.
+| **Duration**: 1 minute.
+| **Cost**: 3 to cast; 1 to maintain.
+| **Time to cast**: 3 seconds.

-Causes any weapon to become
+Causes any weapon to become freezing cold.
-freezing cold.
 This does not harm the user or the weapon, but an attack with the weapon does +2 damage to most foes if it penetrates DR. Multiply this bonus for any Vulnerability (p.
 161) to ice or cold.
 Add this bonus to the final injury inflicted by the attack – for instance, an “impaling” icy attack is still only good for +2 damage, not +4.
-Duration: 1 minute.
-Cost: 3 to cast; 1 to maintain.
-Time to cast: 3 seconds.
-Prerequisite: Create Water.